ashermancinelli/ashermancinelli.github.io/_posts/2022-12-12-Compiler-Perf-Debugging.md

 ---

 Overview of how I debug performance regressions when developing a compiler.
-I don't claim this is the best way to do it, email me if you've got better ideas😉
+I don't claim this is the best way to do it, email me or tweet at me if you've got better ideas😉

 {% include disclaimer.html %}